 This order enables a Friendly Character to throw a Grenade at a known Enemy Character.
-This marker has 0-1-1-1 on it.
 This order may be given only if there is a known, Enemy Character within 4 hexes of the Friendly Character.
 The Enemy Character does not have to be in LOS.
 When placing this Order also place a Grenade Target Marker on the target hex.